alessandro-gentilini/knuth-interview-2006/README.md

 SOAP Two program we had from IBM, I wrote SOAP Three, which, which improved on SOAP Two, and this was used as the assembler program for other software development that we were doing.
-So here are Case is allowing about a dozen of us undergrads to write software that’s being used by the other students and faculty of Case, and I, the, Fred Way, who is the director of this program, was very fore-sighted, able to trust the students, and allow, and you know, and to, and we had a, we
+So here are Case is allowing about a dozen of us undergrads to write software that's being used by the other students and faculty of Case, and I, the, Fred Way, who is the director of this program, was very fore-sighted, able to trust the students, and allow, and you know, and to, and we had a, we